gregjava/tutusfx/README.md

 # Tutusfx
-An incentivised forex trade plaftorm, with Smart Networks, built on blockchain technology
+An incentivised forex trade platform, with Smart Networks, built on blockchain technology